 DDD/OO vs. Relational Model

-Foreign keys are artifacts of relational data model.
-Object model operates with the concept of container.
+with the concept of container.
 So, Order contains a collection of Order Lines.
-Order Line contains Product, etc.

-http://stackoverflow.com/questions/728040/ddd-related-entities-in-master-detail-relationships
+http://stackoverflow.com/questions/728040/ddd-related-entities-in-master-detail-relationships |

 Domain Entities

-Applying commands/method invocations to an entity or aggregate root can be seen as an application of a function to a data structure where the result of the function application is an identical data structure with different data and/or version
+Applying commands/method invocations to an entity or aggregate root can be seen as an application of a function to a data structure where the result of the function application is an identical data structure with different data and/or versionhttp://en.wikipedia.org/wiki/Domain-driven_design implies a key characteristic of entities is statefulness

 Persistence Ignorance

 Your questions and doubts ring an interesting alarm here, I think you went a bit too far in your interpretation of a "rich domain model".
 Richness doesn't go as far as implying that persistence logic must be handled by the domain objects, in other words, no, they shouldn't know how to save and delete themselves (at least not explicitely, though Hibernate actually adds some persistence logic transparently).
-This is often referred to as persistence ignorance.
+This is often referred to as persistence ignorance.ian31 - http://stackoverflow.com/questions/4708689/ddd-where-to-put-persistence-logic-and-when-to-use-orm-mapping

 I suggest that you keep the existing DAO injection system (a nice thing to have for unit testing) and leave the persistence layer as is while trying to move some business logic to your entities where it's fit.
 A good starting point to do that is to identify Aggregates and establish your Aggregate Roots.
 They'll often contain more business logic than the other entities.